revskill10/resig.js/README.md

   }
 });

-// Finite state machine with explicit transitions const fsmMachine = fsm('idle', [
+// State machine with explicit transitions const fsmMachine = fsm('idle', [
   { from: 'idle', to: 'loading', on: 'start' },
   { from: 'loading', to: 'success', on: 'success' },